Guide · Last updated 2 June 2026

 Trafalgar Cemetery: Quiet and Worth Ten Minutes

-Most people drive straight past the Trafalgar Cemetery and never know it is there.
-It sits just south of the Southport Gates, a small walled cemetery shaded by trees, and it is free to enter.
+Most people drive straight past the Trafalgar Cemetery.
+It sits just south of the Southport Gates, a small walled cemetery shaded by trees, free to enter.

-The cemetery contains the graves of British sailors and officers killed at the Battle of Trafalgar in October 1805 -- not Nelson himself, who was taken back to England, but the men who died of their wounds in Gibraltar in the days after the battle.
+The cemetery contains the graves of British sailors and officers who died of their wounds in Gibraltar in the days after the Battle of Trafalgar in October 1805.
+Nelson himself was taken back to England.
 The headstones are weathered but readable.
 It is sobering in the best way.

 Europa Point: Views to Africa

-Europa Point is the southernmost tip of Gibraltar, a flat promontory that looks out across the Strait of Gibraltar towards Morocco.
-On a clear morning you can see the Rif Mountains of northern Africa clearly -- the distance is only about fourteen kilometres at the closest point.
+Europa Point is the southernmost tip of Gibraltar, a flat promontory looking out across the Strait towards Morocco.
+On a clear morning you can see the Rif Mountains of northern Africa: the Strait is around 13 kilometres at its narrowest point.
 By afternoon the haze often builds, which is one more reason to go early.

-At Europa Point you will find the Trinity Lighthouse, a working lighthouse that has been guiding ships through the Strait since 1841.
-The Ibrahim al Ibrahim Mosque sits right at the point -- a large modern mosque with white marble and blue tilework, built in 1997 as a gift from King Fahd of Saudi Arabia.
-It is the largest mosque in Gibraltar and stands in an unusual dialogue with the lighthouse beside it.
+At Europa Point you will find the Trinity Lighthouse, operational since 1841 and the only Trinity House lighthouse outside the British Isles.
+The Ibrahim-al-Ibrahim Mosque stands right at the point: a large modern mosque with white marble and blue tilework, inaugurated on 8 August 1997 as a gift from King Fahd of Saudi Arabia.
+It is the southernmost mosque in continental Europe and one of the largest mosques in a non-Muslim country.
 Non-Muslim visitors are sometimes able to visit outside prayer times.

 There is a cafe at Europa Point and open space to sit and take in the views.
-It is a genuinely nice spot and often less crowded than the Upper Rock because it is not on the cable car route.
+It is a genuinely nice spot, often less crowded than the Upper Rock.

 Casemates Square: Where the Fortifications Became a Plaza